albannabla/crontest/README.md

 the cron job is scheduled directly on the control panel app from InfinityFree hosting service.
 (note that the free hosting can only allow for max 5s cron jobs, so this would not be good for planned data scraping)

+update: this test has been discontinued as I have implemented another cronjob for the same website. the page above still works but no update was implemented using cron jobs after the end of April.